elenderg/PAL-1000/instruções de compilação.md

-`If the rider's source's first's target is the return byte, exit.` `If the rider is on any nested double-quote, bump the rider; repeat.` `If the rider's source's first's target is the double-quote byte, bump the rider; exit.` `Repeat.``
+`If the rider's source's first's target is the return byte, exit.` `If the rider is on any nested double-quote, bump the rider; repeat.` `If the rider's source's first's target is the double-quote byte, bump the rider; exit.` `Repeat.`

- `

-Handling nested double-quotes requires a little help from this guy, so you should put him back in, too:``
+Handling nested double-quotes requires a little help from this guy, so you should put him back in, too:

- `

 `To decide if a rider is on any nested double-quote:` `If the rider's source starts with """""", say yes.` `Say no.`

-` `
-`72.
-The "move a rider" routine that handles punctuation marks looks like this:`
+72. The "move a rider" routine that handles punctuation marks looks like this:

-To move a rider (code rules - mark):`
+`To move a rider (code rules - mark):`
 `Bump the rider.`

 `All this routine does is adjust the pointers in the rider so the rider's token spans the mark, and what's left of the rider's source starts just after the mark.
 All punctuation marks in Plain English are single characters.`

-`73.
-Symbols are non-letter and non-digit and non-punctuation mark characters that are not considered noise.
-This the the "move a rider" routine that we use to suck them up:`
+73. Symbols are non-letter and non-digit and non-punctuation mark characters that are not considered noise.
+This the the "move a rider" routine that we use to suck them up:

-To move a rider (code rules - symbol):`
+`To move a rider (code rules - symbol):`
 `Bump the rider.`

-And this is the routine that decides if a byte is a symbol or not:`
+And this is the routine that decides if a byte is a symbol or not:

-To decide if a byte is any symbol:`
+`To decide if a byte is any symbol:`
 `If the byte is the caret byte, say yes.`
 `If the byte is the bar byte, say yes.`
 `If the byte is the asterisk byte, say yes.`